kenjindomini/pancake_project/README.md

     ```
     only the user's company comes through and if you remove the company only their email comes through, etc.
     * Currently bulkDocs is not updating the database even when a new value is coming through, correcting the code to update the database has been put on the backburner since all expected data is not even getting to the route.
+#### Frontend
+* Added buttons to test functionality of 4 routes get(users), get(usersAscendingSort), get(usersDescendingSort), get(offices)
+    * get(offices) currently just outputs the stringified JSON as a method has not yet been added to display the data in a meaningful way
+* Added pagination support.
+    * Currently restricted to ascending or descending sort of the name column while a sustainable solution is being researched for the API layer.
+* All calls were broken out in to individual functions so that the site would not need to be recompiled in order to test each API call.
+* Added a single call to handle getting sorted users, it determines if we are ascending or descending and calls the correct function.

 ### Requirements
 node and npm minimally, but figure out precisely how best to say this.